Tretinoin vs Retinol: The Ultimate Comparison Guide

 • Both can cause irritation, dryness, and purging, so starting slowly is essential regardless of which you choose.

-At a Glance: Retinol vs Tretinoin
+At a Glance: Retinol vs Prescription Retinoids

-Feature Retinol Tretinoin
+Feature Retinol Tretinoin (Prescription)

-Availability Over-the-counter (OTC) Prescription Only
+Availability Over-the-counter (OTC) Prescription Only (Schedule 4)

 Potency Mild to Moderate High (~20x stronger)